 If you want to see some ridiculously offensive statements from MIT’s Dean of Admissions, this is the article for you!

 Today, I wish to share the tale of a man with a troubled past, and of a company that used a very flimsy excuse to rid themselves of this man, all for the sake of signalling.

 A few months ago, I learned about the story of David Edmondson.

 Edmondson is the CEO of a company called eRecyclingCorps, but is best known for his resignation from the CEO position at RadioShack (a company with $5 billion in revenue) after it became known that he’d never actually graduated from college, despite his claims to the contrary.

 This seems natural enough.
 After all, who wants a liar at the head of their company?
 (I’m assuming here that RadioShack forced Mr. Edmondson to resign.)

-But certain features of RadioShack’s decision are very strange when you look at them in the context of Edmondson’s career.
+But certain features of RadioShack’s decision start to look very strange when you view them in the context of Edmondson’s career.